nvborisenko/reportportal-extensions-ci/README.md

 }
 ```

-And find the list of env variables in logs attached to the launch in Report Portal.
-It helps to undestand your execution environment.
+Then you can find the list of env variables in logs attached to the launch in the Report Portal.
+It helps to understand your execution environment.